yrizos/bucket/readme.md

-Bucket - Simple container for PHP 5.3+
+Bucket
 ===

-Trivial container object with OnSet/OnGet hooks.
+A trivial PHP 5.3+ container, with onSet and onGet hooks.